 I shared with my friends what worked for me and they started meeting great guys, getting engaged, celebrating weddings and having babies (even after 40)!

-I wanted to help other women who wanted to find and keep love, so I put all I learned in a book and launched this webiste.
-Since then, I've expanded my services to include matchmaking, dating coaching, couples coaching and more.
+I wanted to help other sisters who wanted to find and keep love, so I put all I learned in a book and launched this webiste.
+Since then, I’ve expanded my services to include matchmaking, dating coaching, and more.

 I realized there’s lot of dating and relationship advice out there that you could choose to listen to.
 You’ve probably already read all the books, checked out all the blogs, tried the different dating sites and you’re wondering how I can help you.

 Here’s what you can expect from me that you won’t get anywhere else: